SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/create.md

 [!include[Must be admin](../../../learn/includes/req-admin.md)]

-In **Settings and maintenance**, you define which project types are to be assigned a project guide and which statuses and activities the project guides are to contain.
+In Settings and maintenance, you define which project types are to be assigned a project guide and which statuses and activities the project guides are to contain.
 What a project guide looks like can therefore vary, but below is an example of how a project using a project guide may appear.

 For example, you may have a project type named **Conference**.
 This project type may be linked to a project guide containing the following statuses, follow-ups and documents: